Pumpkin Spice Cutout Cookies

 In the bowl of an electric mixer, beat the butter until smooth.
 Add both sugars and beat until fully combined and fluffy.

-Add egg and vanilla and beat to combine.
+Add egg, vanilla pumpkin and beat to combine.

 Scrap down the sides of your bowl with a spatula.